18.104.22.168 Economic Issues

-At every level of voting, people are choosing politicians who will ultimately take economic decisions – but businesses do not have a vote.
-This means that politicians are more likely to adopt policies that are popular and easy to understand, but less likely to give sufficient weight to economic considerations.
+At every level of voting, people are choosing politicians who will ultimately take economic decisions – but most people do not understand economics and economists disagree among themselves (22.214.171.124), so voters find it hard to choose the politicians who would best serve their interests.
+Some politicians advocate policies that are popular and easy to understand, without giving sufficient weight to economic considerations.

-Everyone would be wealthier with no trade barriers, because goods and services would be supplied by those with a comparative advantage as described in an earlier chapter (220.127.116.11).
-Every country in the world, though, has erected trade barriers for political reasons: to protect its own companies from competition, despite the economic cost to its population as a whole.
-National politicians were in charge of reaching trade agreements until the formation of the EU introduced a new layer of governance.
+Everyone would be wealthier with no trade barriers, because goods and services would be supplied by those with a comparative advantage as described in an earlier chapter (126.96.36.199).
+Every country in the world, though, has erected trade barriers for political reasons: for example to protect its own companies from competition, despite the economic cost to its population as a whole (188.8.131.52).
+National politicians were responsible for reaching trade agreements until the formation of the EU introduced a new layer of governance.

 The EU’s Single Market has no barriers within it, but its trade with the rest of the world is either governed by trade agreements or by World Trade Organization (WTO) rules.
 The Single Market requires agreements which are contentious – as illustrated by the fierce debate when Britain was deciding whether to leave it or not:

-There is clearly disagreement between economists, although most of them argued for remaining in the EU.
-The politicians simply chose which message best suited their political agendas – and, in a familiar pattern (18.104.22.168), some must have been hoping that the public wouldn’t understand the issues.
+There is clearly disagreement between economists, although almost all of them argued for remaining in the EU.
+The politicians simply chose which message best suited their political agendas – and hoped that the public wouldn’t understand the issues.